xyproto/orbiton/README.md

 * `ctrl-\` - Comment in or out a block of code.
 * `ctrl-r` - Render the current text as a PDF document.
 * `ctrl-~` - Toggle "ASCII draw mode".
 The keypress registers only in some terminal emulators.

+## Updating PKGBUILD files

+When editing `PKGBUILD` files, the command menu (`ctrl-o`) will have an extra menu item named `Update PKGBUILD`.
+This action will use a combination of guesswork and online searching to attempt to update the `pkgver=` and `source=` fields.
+This may or may not work.
+Press `ctrl-u` or `ctrl-z` to undo, if the change is not as expected.

 ## Build and format